Mortgage Tips & Tricks

 Opening New Credit – That’s right – opening new credit is one of the worst things that you can do while applying for a mortgage.
 Whether a vehicle loan or a personal loan, applying for another source of credit while applying for a mortgage will impact your credit score as well as your DTI ratio.
 With this in mind, wait for a new car or a new source of credit if you’re in the middle of a mortgage application.

-Working with the Wrong People – We might be biassed at BrickWood Mortgage, but we don’t believe that anybody should feel forced into decisions.
+Working with the Wrong People – We might be biassed at BrickWood Mortgage, Inc. but we don’t believe that anybody should feel forced into decisions.
 Every year, we speak to people who are tired of dealing with pushy loan officers and wish they came to us sooner.
 Never feel pushed into anything when buying a house – make sure you’re happy before signing on the dotted lines.

 Forgetting to Remove Freezes – When applying for a mortgage, lenders will want to review your credit.
 However, potential lenders won’t be able to pull your credit or check your profile if you have a freeze on it.
 Therefore, it’s always best to check your account before applying for a mortgage.
 If you have any freezes on your credit profiles, remove them as soon as possible (you can normally do this by contacting the appropriate credit bureau by phone or online).